Financial Industry Fraud

 When the government loses, so do taxpayers.
 If the government agency and the United States Department of Justice (or state Attorney General or County Counsel) decline to intervene and allow the whistleblower to independently litigate the case, the relator whistleblower’s share is 20-25 percent of the government’s settlement or verdict (monetary recovery).
 If the government decides to intervene and litigate the case (which occurs approximately 20% of the time), the relator whistleblower’s share is decreased to 15-20 percent of the government’s settlement or verdict.

-See our other website pages for related financial violation examples under the Sarbanes-Oxley Act (“SOX”) and the Dodd-Frank Wall Street Reform and Consumer Protections Act of 2010 (“Dodd-Frank Act”).
+See our other website pages for related financial violation examples under the Sarbanes-Oxley Act (“SOX”) and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (“Dodd-Frank Act”).
 Each of these laws and the agencies that administer them also includes whistleblower programs as well as whistleblower retaliation protections.